Discover Asheville's Top 5 Winter Wonders

 2. Uncover Winter Waterfalls

-Asheville and the surrounding area of Western North Carolina are graced with hundreds of cascades that flow with excitement and beauty.
+Asheville and the surrounding area of Western North Carolina are graced with hundreds of cascades that flower with excitement and beauty.
 During the winter, if you're lucky, you may be able to experience these magical places frozen in time.
 There are dozens of waterfalls to see near Asheville — many of which serve as a great reward at the end of a hike.
 In the winter months, these natural wonders transform into impressive wintry landscapes – full of frosty streams, snow-filled banks and dazzling icicles.

 Before you head out on your next winter waterfall adventure, check ahead for weather conditions, road closures and safety guidelines.
 Be extra careful on rocky areas around the waterfalls where ice is more likely to be present.